Debbie Abrahams MP (Oldham East and Saddleworth)

 Steve Brine MP (Winchester)

 Steve is a Conservative Party politician in the UK.
 He is the Member of Parliament for the constituency of Winchester in Hampshire and is championing the striped lychnis moth.
 The constituency includes the cathedral city of Winchester together with surrounding towns and villages.
 Steve writes a monthly column for the Hampshire Chronicle newspaper, and his political interests include health, planning and development.
+Steve is currently a member of the Digital, Culture, Media and Sport Committee.

 “I am thrilled to be working with Butterfly Conservation to raise the profile of this special moth and I’m hoping that by being a ‘Species Champion’ I can contribute to securing its future here in Hampshire.”View Species